Rolvenden railway station

 Rolvenden railway station is a heritage railway station on the Kent and East Sussex Railway in Tenterden, Kent, in the United Kingdom.

 Early history

-The station was originally opened as Tenterden but was renamed Rolvenden in 1903when the current Tenterden Town station opened.
+The station was originally opened as Tenterden but was renamed Rolvenden in 1903 when the current Tenterden Town station opened.
 The name Rolvenden is not really appropriate, the station is 2 miles from the village and is closer to Tenterden.
 When Colonel Stephens first opened the railway Rolvenden served as his locomotive workshop in a similar capacity to today.
 However the limited machinery and space meant during the 1930s it became harder to overhaul the line's ageing fleet.
 Most engines were sent to Ashford works to be overhauled.
 The locomotive shed and passenger station closed in 1954 and both were subsequently demolished.
 Freight services continued until 1961.

 After British Railways closed the railway the site of the original locomotive shed was sold for light industrial buildings.